rupc/Huffman-Coding/README.md

 ---

+## Compile
+After cloning this repository, enter 'make' command in your shell
+> make

 ## Encoding
 The original files to be encoded should be in texts folder. and then,
 > ./huffman-converter -e [file-name]